oesteban/hcph-sops/docs/data-collection.md

     - [ ] Remove the protective film from the electrode
     - [ ] Stick the electrode on your skin by starting in one side and ironing the rest of the electrode.
 This procedure ensures that no air is trapped between the electrode and your skin and that no wrinkles from at the edges.
 Repeat for the three electrodes
         ![prep-ecg-electrodes](./assets/images/prep-ecg-electrodes.png)

+**Preparing the scanning protocol**

+- [ ] Close open patients discarding changes.
+- [ ] Search the participant by clicking on the "Patient Browser" in the top left corner
+    - [ ] Search for "Oscar esteban"
+- [ ] Check the head coil **is not** plugged before initiating a "New examination" to ensure good SNR of the localizer sequence.
+- [ ] Right click and select "New examination"
+    - [ ] Enter the weight and height of the participant
+    - [ ] Select the right protocol under "Oscar"
+    - [ ] Select Brain as the organ
+    - [ ] Select the Position as "Head supine"
+    - [ ] Click the "Exam" button (red background, rightmost-bottom)
+- [ ] Load the adequate protocol, making sure of loading the right phase-encoding (PE) direction corresponding to the session.
+    - [ ] Double-check that all PE prescriptions are correct.
+- [ ] Open the parameters of the sequence named "fmap-phasediff__gre" and ensure that under Contrast>resc. the option "Magnitude et phase" is selected.
+This is crucial so that both the magnitude and the phase difference field map images are saved.

 #### DAY OF SCAN, participant setup